-- CAUTION: Anyone can access the data stored on your computer if it is not locked and left unattended. - () NOTE: Your computer is shipped with the system and setup password feature disabled.
+- △ CAUTION: The password features provide a basic level of security for the data on your computer. - △ CAUTION: Anyone can access the data stored on your computer if it is not locked and left unattended. - (i) NOTE: System and setup password feature is disabled.

-Assigning a system password and setup password
+Assigning a system setup password

-You can assign a new System Password only when the status is in Not Set.
+You can assign a new System or Admin Password only when the status is in Not Set.